galasa-dev/galasa.dev/src/markdown-pages/docs/cli-command-reference/running-simbank-tests-cli-offline.md

 ## Running the SimBank IVT test class by using the CLI

-The SimBank tests are located in the `maven` directory of the `isolated.zip` downloadable file. complete the following steps to run the SimBankIVT test that is provided with Galasa.
-The following example uses SimBank OBR version `0.32.0`.
+The SimBank tests are located in the `maven` directory of the `isolated.zip` downloadable file.
+Complete the following steps to run the SimBankIVT test that is provided with Galasa.
+The following example uses SimBank OBR version `0.25.0`.

 Remember to initialise your local environment by running the `galasactl local init` command and to start the SimPlatform server by running the `run-simplatform.sh` script, as described in the `Launching SimBank` section in the [Exploring Galasa SimBank using the CLI offline](simbank-cli-offline) documentation.